 You should investigate the width of a tire.
 If you're lucky enough to ride on super smooth roads, a 23mm tire will be okay.
 However, if you're riding on rougher roads you'll want to look at getting a 25mm or if it'll fit, a 28mm.

-The extra volume of air will mean it's much better at avoiding pinch flats.
+The extra volume of air will mean it's much better at avoiding snake bites.

 The only trade off is a little extra weight, but increasingly we're learning that wider tires roll better, so they're potentially faster.